nguyentn2021/Etherium-Price-Prediction/README.md

 - Like any legacy market, manipulation is always a huge "black swan" factor contributing to asset price and value which again could not be predicted.

 ### 5. Next Steps
-In the future, I want to develop multi-step multivariate models to predict multiple time steps.
+As explained throughout this project, the proposed models only offer a sole step price prediction that predicts the next-day price.
+The improvement for this project is to develop multivariate models to predict multiple time steps.